 2. Customer Reviews Lift Local Search Rankings

-Over 80% of consumers are likely to buy from a business that responds to customer feedback and online reviews.
+Over 80% of consumers will likely buy from a business that responds to customer feedback and online reviews.
 Though replying to positive reviews will be more comfortable, a well-crafted reply to negative reviews can resolve misconceptions.

-It’s how you respond to negative and positive reviews on Google My Business that will improve your review rating and impact your SEO.
+How you respond to negative and positive reviews on Google My Business will improve your review rating and impact your SEO.

 3. Online Reviews Are Universal

-Reviews are multi-functional and are being deployed across every form of online and offline marketing and advertising.
+Reviews are multi-functional and deployed across online and offline marketing and advertising.
 This gives you so many more avenues to highlight your excellent service, show peer recommendations, and strengthen customer trust.

-Customers aren’t just being presented with online reviews; they are active participants in the process.
+Customers aren’t just being presented with online reviews; they are active participants.
 80% of people 18-34 years old have written an online review for a local business, and 59% of all customers have.
 Only 14% would never write an online review.

 4. People Trust Online Reviews